graevy/graevy.github.io/content/posts/devhack 1.md

 [^9]: Devhack tradition dictates one must take a shot every time one installs debian.
 One of our members built an [eternal debian installation](https://github.com/Kansattica/DebianWomanEdition).
 It has broken one hard drive and one cd drive thus far.

 [^10]: This is a great way to develop Imposter Syndrome, by the way

+[^11]: I'm not even going to use this now that I know enough NixOS internals